davidpanderson/xw/README.md

 .....*....*....
 ....*.....*....
 ```
-This describes the upper half of the grid;
+This describes the upper half of a 15x15 grid;
 asterisks are black squares.
-`mirror` says to duplicate this, rotated, for the lower half.
+`mirror` says to duplicate this, rotated 180 deg, for the lower half.

 Now run
 ```